-You use your shower every day, and a great shower is a key to staring your day off on the right foot.
+You use your shower every day, and a great shower is a key to starting your day off on the right foot.
 That’s why the shower is the most important part of your bathroom.
 According to MarketWatch, 48% of Americans wish they could make their shower larger.
 But remodeling your shower can be overwhelming — there are so many different styles and options to choose from.
 You’ve got different types of enclosures, showerheads, shower fixtures, valves, flooring, and more.
 Here’s a guide to help you decide what type of shower is right for your bathroom.

 When it comes to the actual shower enclosure, there are so many different styles and variations available.
 Let’s take a look at some of the most popular styles.

-- Glass Block: There is a wide variety of options to choose from with glass block.
+- Glass Block: There is a wide variety of options to choose from with glass blocks.
 Different block styles, colors, thickness, size, and more.
 This style works well with modern design for a clean, minimalistic look.

 - Textured Glass: Similar to frosted glass, textured glass is slightly see-through, making the bathroom feel larger.
 Go with textured glass for a spa-type of look.